Bed Chem: Composition

 Some journalists analyzed Irish actor Barry Keoghan as the potential subject of "Bed Chem".

 "Bed Chem" is 2 minutes and 51 seconds long.
 It was recorded at the Perch in Calabasas, California, Juicy Hill Studios in the Bahamas, and the Playpen in Calabasas, California.
 Ryan and Kirkpatrick produced and programmed the song.
 They played drums, guitar, keyboards, percussion, and bass, and they engineered it with Jeff Gunnell.
 Nathan Dantzler mastered the song with assistance from Harrison Tate, and Serban Ghenea mixed it at MixStar Studios in Virginia Beach with engineering from Bryce Bordone.

-"Bed Chem" is a pop, synth-pop, disco, and R&B song set over an R&B-influenced musical bed.
+"Bed Chem" is an R&B disco, pop, and synth-pop song set over an R&B-influenced musical bed.
 Critics viewed influences of music from the 1980s and the 2010s in the song.
 Its production incorporates a G-funk-influenced whistle and synthesizers, which were described as "sexy honeymoon synths" by Pitchforks Quinn Moreland and "sunshine synths" by The Line of Best Fits Tanatat Khuttapan.
 Carpenter deadpans the line "Come right on me, I mean camaraderie".
 Pastes Grace Robins-Somerville summarized "Bed Chem" as containing "Future Nostalgia-era Dua Lipa disco pastiche, the riffs-over-diction sigh-singing popularized by Ariana Grande, [and] a Swiftian pre-chorus".
 Billboards Jason Lipshutz described the song as "a dreamy flirtation full of pinpoint vocals, personal touches, sexual innuendos and melodies".

 The title of the song, "Bed Chem", is shorthand for "bedroom chemistry", and its lyrics revolve around Carpenter feeling an intense attraction to a man, leading her to imagine satisfying sexual encounters with him.
-She sings about how the man has captivated her and invites him to "come right on me", despite living in countries with different timezones.
+She sings about how the man has captivated her and invites him to "come right on me", despite living in countries with different time zones.
 Sputnikmusics Sowing interpreted this as a potential pun where Carpenter may be asking the subject to "cum" (ejaculate) on her.
 During the bridge, Carpenter fantasizes that the encounter would probably turn out to be even better than her imagination, describing that they would "arrive at the same time" and set the temperature of the thermostat to 69.
 The song contains multiple euphemisms about penis sizes.

 "Bed Chem" contains descriptions of the first time Carpenter met the subject, with lyrics stating that she was in a "sheer dress" and he donned a white jacket.
 Carpenter also sings that he had "wide, blue eyes" and a "thick accent".
 Some journalists analyzed Carpenter's then-boyfriend Irish actor Barry Keoghan as the potential subject.
 Elles Maya Ernest perceived several references to Keoghan, and Dylan Kickham of Elite Daily opined that Carpenter "made the muse of [the song] incredibly clear", adding that the song is "all about her boyfriend Barry Keoghan's prowess in the bedroom."
 Keoghan later stated that the song was his favorite from Short n' Sweet.

 It is composed in a key of B minor, and moves at a tempo of 95 beats per minute.